Wednesday, June 26, 2013

 Fifty-to-One (Charles Ardai, 2008)

-There simply cannot be any other book representing 50th entry of this blog.
-It's a special edition celebrating 50th publication of our favorite Hard Case Crime publishing house, written by its editor and co-founder Charles Ardai.
-Taking place 50 years ago and very cleverly constructed in 50 chapters which are titled using titles of the HCC published books (in consecutive order!)
-And it is not subdued to this "anniversary" edition just in terms of form, also (and more importantly) its content is well aligned too since plot's main vehicle is publication of a "dangerous" book.
-And yes, it is published by the Hard Crime and yes, one of our main heroes is the publisher himself!
+There can be no other book that represents the 50th entry of this blog.
+It's a special edition celebrating the 50th publication of our favourite Hard Case Crime publishing house, written by its editor and co-founder, Charles Ardai.
+Taking place 50 years ago, this cleverly constructed work is comprised of 50 chapters, each titled using the titles of HCC published books (in consecutive order).
+And it is not limited to this "anniversary" edition just in terms of form, also (and more importantly) its content is well aligned too, since the plot's primary vehicle is the publication of a "dangerous" book.
+And yes, it is published by Hard Crime, and yes, one of our main heroes is the publisher himself!

-But wasn't exactly blown away by this one, maybe because I had expected too much since Little Girl Lost (first entry of this blog btw!) was so brilliant.
-I also like tough professionals as protagonists and I'm definitely not much into this "some shit happens to an average person" kind of stuff.
-First question that usually comes to my mind and usually stays unanswered is "Why the fuck doesn't she simply call the cops!?"
+But I wasn't exactly blown away by this one, maybe because I had expected too much since Little Girl Lost (first entry of this blog, btw!) was so brilliant.
+I also like tough professionals as protagonists, and I'm definitely not much into this "some shit happens to an average person" kind of stuff.
+The first question that usually comes to my mind and usually stays unanswered is, "Why the fuck doesn't she simply call the cops!?"
 Sorry to say, but Fifty-to-One is no exception to this rule.

-For the obvious reason, it's long.
+For the apparent reason, it's long.
 And too fast moving - Tricia runs around frantically from point A to B to C to D and back to B and so on.
-Sometimes alone, other times accompanied with either Erin or Coral or Mike or Charley and bumping into all sorts of criminals and shady characters.
-It sounds good, but it doesn't work terrifically well, especially in the second half things start to get a bit repetitive and at times even confusing.
-I'm a bit surprised that Ardai wrote it in this linear fashion and concentrated so much on his leading lady heroine.
-True, there are two exceptions (literal transcript of a chapter from the book describing the burglary and Mike's report to Tricia) but the whole thing would probably turn out more suspenseful if chapters would be told by different narrators.
-At least is written very well and with lots of dialogues so it never gets boring.
-I wouldn't say that plot is exactly water tight, but it was interesting enough to made this quite a page turner.
+Sometimes alone, other times accompanied by Erin, Coral, Mike, or Charley, and bumping into all sorts of criminals and shady characters.
+It sounds good, but it doesn't work terribly well, especially in the second half, when things start to get repetitive and at times even confusing.
+I'm surprised that Ardai wrote it in this linear fashion and concentrated so much on his leading lady heroine.
+True, there are two exceptions (a literal transcript of a chapter from the book describing the burglary and Mike's report to Tricia), but the whole thing would turn out more suspenseful if the chapters were told by different narrators.
+At least it is written very well and features a lot of dialogue, so it never gets boring.
+The plot isn't exactly watertight, but it was interesting enough to make this quite a page-turner.

 Enough of this criticism, what the hell is wrong with me!?
 I shouldn't say anything negative about this special issue.
 It is Ardai's love letter to his 10+ years ongoing project and to pulp novels in general.
-I had immense pleasure in discovering cleverly disguised characters from previous books and HCC inside jokes (like where do unusually long feet on some covers come from).
-It brought back so many pleasant memories and - when checking out the gallery of covers - I was surprised that I've actually read just 25 of those first 50 books.
-Which is good as it leaves me lots of great stuff in the future.
+I had immense pleasure in discovering cleverly disguised characters from previous books and HCC inside jokes (like the origin of unusually long feet on some covers).
+It brought back so many pleasant memories, and when I checked out the gallery of covers, I was surprised to find that I had actually read just 25 of those first 50 books.
+Which is good, as it leaves me lots of great stuff in the future.

 3/5 for the book, 5/5 for the effort and concept and 10/5 to Hard Case Crime publishing!